Sugar – The Sweet Spot for Cancer

 But instead of using a radioactive agent along with the sugar, we use chemotherapy.
 And we open the cellular membranes for significantly better absorption.

-In IPT, we administer to trigger a drop in the patient’s blood sugar level.
+In IPT, we administer insulin to trigger a drop in the patient’s blood sugar level.
 Healthy cells shift over to fat metabolism, but cancer cells rely almost entirely on sugar metabolism, so they go into an emergency mode and open all of their membranes in an effort to get the sugar they so desperately need.
 We have the cancer cells now in a very vulnerable position.